 Atmospheric methane comes from both manmade and natural sources.
 The main sources of methane emissions from human activity are agriculture (especially cattle and rice paddies) and fossil fuels (extraction, transport, and use).
 Fossil methane is emitted from coal mines, fracking, gas leaks and venting of oil wells.
-Together, fossil fuels and agriculture account for about 60% of methane emissions.
+Together, fossil fuels, agriculture and waste account for about 60% of methane emissions.
 Natural sources of atmospheric methane account for the remaining 40%.

 They include vegetated wetland and inland water systems (lakes, small ponds, rivers), thawing terrestrial and marine permafrost, ocean water, and sediments on the ocean floor.
 Natural, or biogenic, methane is produced and emitted wherever organic material builds up and breaks down in the absence of air – for example, underwater or in landfills – a process called anaerobic fermentation.
 It is also produced by bacteria in the digestive tracts of animals (for example, cows and termites are significant methane emitters).